addrummond/claney/Readme.md

 ## Features

 * Guarantees that no two routes overlap.
 * Routes can be tagged and output can be limited to routes with a given tag.
-(So that e.g. your frontend doesn't recognize API routes.)
 * Routing requires only two regular expression operations: a find/replace followed by a match.

 ## Opinions